About Dominic Ford's photo gallery

 By day, I am a software developer working on the exoplanet search pipeline for the European Space Agency's PLATO mission, which is scheduled to launch in 2026.
 I am based at the Institute of Astronomy in Cambridge, UK.

-I previously led the development of the data analysis pipeline for 4MOST's spectroscopic surveys of the Milky Way, working in Sofia Feltzing's group at Lund Observatory, Sweden (2017–2019).
-This is an interesting challenge, since machine-learning techniques are likely to be the only feasible way to analyse the tens of thousands of spectra that 4MOST will produce every night, but the interpretation of their output can be difficult.
+I previously led the development of the data-analysis pipeline for 4MOST's spectroscopic surveys of the Milky Way, working in Sofia Feltzing's group at Lund Observatory, Sweden (2017–2019).
+The volume of data 4MOST will collect poses some interesting challenges, since it will observe tens of thousands of spectra every night.
+In practice, machine-learning techniques are likely to offer the only affordable way to analyse such a large dataset, but the interpretation of their output can be challenging.

 Projects I work on in my spare time